ale-uy/DataScience/README.md

 13. `Graphs_eda.categorical_plots(df)`: Creates horizontal bar charts for each categorical variable in the DataFrame.

-14. `Graphs_eda.histogram_plot(df, column)`: Generates an interactive histogram for a specific column in the DataFrame.
+14. `Graphs_eda.scatter_plot_matrix(df)`: Generates a scatter plot matrix (pair plot) for numeric columns in the DataFrame.

 15. `Graphs_eda.box_plot(df)`: Generates a combined box plot for numerical variables in a DataFrame or a single Series.

-16. `Graphs_eda.scatter_plot(df, column_x, column_y)`: Generates an interactive scatter plot for two variables, x and y.

-17. `Graphs_eda.hierarchical_clusters_plot(df, method='single', metric='euclidean', save_clusters=False)`: Generates a dendrogram that is useful for determining the value of k (clusters) in hierarchical clusters.
+16. `Graphs_eda.hierarchical_clusters_plot(df, method='single', metric='euclidean', save_clusters=False)`: Generates a dendrogram that is useful for determining the value of k (clusters) in hierarchical clusters.

-18. `Graphs_eda.correlation_heatmap_plot(df)`: Generates a correlation heatmap for the given DataFrame.
+17. `Graphs_eda.correlation_heatmap_plot(df)`: Generates a correlation heatmap for the given DataFrame.

-19. `Graphs_eda.numerical_plot_density(df)`: Generate density plots for all numerical features in a DataFrame.
+18. `Graphs_eda.numerical_plot_density(df)`: Generate density plots for all numerical features in a DataFrame.

-20. `Graphs_eda.pca_elbow_method_plot(df, target_variance=0.95)`: Perform PCA and use the elbow method to select the number of components. *target_variance (float)* is the target cumulative explained variance.
+19. `Graphs_eda.pca_elbow_method_plot(df, target_variance=0.95)`: Perform PCA and use the elbow method to select the number of components. *target_variance (float)* is the target cumulative explained variance.

 #### Perform Models Regression and Classification (Models)

 1. `Models.perform_model(df, target, type_model='linear')`: This method fits a specified type of regression model to the provided data.
 It supports linear, logistic, Poisson, and robust linear regression models.
-The results of the regression are printed, and the model is returned. *type_model* = 'linear' (default), 'logit', 'robust'.
+The results of the regression are printed, and the model is returned. *type_model* = 'linear' (default) and 'robust' for regression, or 'logit' and 'probit' for classification.

 ## Module [ml.py](): Data Modeling